tomphill/tailwind-course-starter/README.md

 From google front, you import the style without the style tag.

 Then you will include `@layer` with a level of specificity and then inside of your html brackets, include the font-family you will now be importing.

+### Animations

+The [default animations for tailwind](https://tailwindcss.com/docs/animation), here we want to discuss [custom animations](https://blog.logrocket.com/creating-custom-animations-tailwind-css/).

+To add animations you need to go into the [config](./tailwind.config.js) and `extend` the themes.
+This allows use access to the tailwind default values.

+We then want to access the keyframes and provide a new value that we will be creating the animation under.

+After we have provided the layout for the new animation you need to append/concatenate to your animations for tailwind providing the name to the animation lists.

+This animation created in the example also includes it's own plugin to provide deplay.

 ### Components